 Natural cordage is much easier to use in the wild and lasts much longer.

-There are six types of rope that are the most beneficial for long-lasting and long-term use.
+There are multiple types of rope for your bug-out bag that are the most beneficial for long-lasting and long-term use.

 These ropes are all multi-functional and are reliable to use when you need to.
 Not only will they serve you well in short term excursions, but they will last and function just like new in the long term as well.

-Paracord is the most popular cordage rope that preppers use.
-It has dozens, if not hundreds of different uses.
-And for a good reason.
+Paracord, or parachute cord, is the most popular cordage rope that preppers use.
+It has dozens, if not hundreds of different uses, and for a good reason.

 You can go here to make your own paracord survival bracelets.